redpanda-data/connect/website/docs/components/inputs/socket.md

 ### `multipart`

-`bool` Whether messages should be consumed as multiple parts.
+Whether messages should be consumed as multiple parts.
 If so, each line is consumed as a message parts and the full message ends with an empty line.

+Type: `bool`
+Default: `false`

 ### `max_buffer`

-`number` The maximum message buffer size.
+The maximum message buffer size.
 Must exceed the largest message to be consumed.

+Type: `number`
+Default: `1000000`

 ### `delimiter`

-`string` The delimiter to use to detect the end of each message.
+The delimiter to use to detect the end of each message.
 If left empty line breaks are used.

+Type: `string`
+Default: `""`